Mechanical Engineering AMP

 Qualified undergraduate students who plan to earn a master's degree in mechanical engineering may enroll in the Accelerated Master’s Program, which enables students to begin working on a master's degree while still an undergraduate.
 Students apply to the program in the second semester of their junior year.
 Following acceptance by the Graduate College, students may take up to 6 graduate credits while still an undergraduate that can be counted toward both the B.S. and the M.S. degrees, subject to approval of the student's graduate advisor.
 Another 3 graduate credits can be counted towards the M.S. degree while an undergraduate but cannot count towards the B.S. degree.
 Students in the Accelerated Masters Program must follow either the non-thesis option or research thesis option M.S. degree requirements.
 For the thesis option, research counting toward the thesis will typically begin immediately in the summer following their junior year.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science for Accelerated Students

 To apply for the program, students must be enrolled at the University of Vermont in mechanical engineering with a cumulative grade point average of at least 3.20 at the time of application, and must complete the CEMS Accelerated Masters Permission Form and the Graduate College application.
 For thesis students, the application should name a graduate faculty member who has agreed to serve as their thesis advisor.
-No Graduate Record Examination (GRE) is required for admission for AMP applicants in mechanical engineering.
+No Graduate Record Examination (GRE) is required for AMP applicants.

 Minimum Degree Requirements for the Degree of Master of Science

 The Mechanical Engineering AMP requires the completion of advanced courses in mechanical engineering, mathematics, and other approved courses and research (for thesis students) totaling at least thirty credits.